 NRIs can now invest in investment vehicles by saving into:

-Mutual funds are known for its simplest ways of investing in increasingly complex financial markets.
-The reason why mutual funds are so popular is that it comes with flexibility, affordability, diversification, liquidity, low costs, and regulated investor protection facilities.
+Mutual funds are known for their simple ways of investing in increasingly complex financial markets.
+Mutual funds are so popular because of flexibility, affordability, diversification, liquidity, low costs, and regulated investor protection facilities.

 Bank Fixed Deposits:

-Fixed deposit facility (FD) evolve as being the safest investment options in India as it is meant to generate stable income for an ideal investment period between 6-12 months.
+Fixed deposit facility (FD) the safest investment options in India as it is meant to generate stable income for an ideal investment period between 6-12 months.
 These facilities come in the form of FCNR, NRO and NRE deposits.

 Reserve Bank has granted general permissions to financial institutions to provide housing finance loans to NRs.